AdobeDocs/audience-manager.de-DE/help/using/features/audience-marketplace/marketplace-data-providers/marketplace-billing-report.md

 ---
-description: Erstellen Sie einen Audience Marketplace-Abrechnungsbericht, um die Daten-Feed-Nutzung für den Vormonat für jede Abonnentin und jeden Abonnenten anzuzeigen.
+description: Erstellen Sie einen Abrechnungsbericht für Audience Marketplace, um die Daten-Feed-Nutzung für den Vormonat für jede Abonnentin und jeden Abonnenten anzuzeigen.
 Sie können jederzeit einen Bericht für den Vormonat erstellen.
 Der Bericht ist jedoch genauer, wenn Sie ihn am oder nach dem 10.
 Tag des aktuellen Monats erstellen.
 seo-description: Generate an Audience Marketplace billing report to view data feed usage for the previous month for each of your subscribers.
 You can create a report for the previous month at any time.
 However, the report is more accurate when you generate it on or after the 10th day of the current month.
 seo-title: Billing for Data Feed Providers
 solution: Audience Manager